Using External Null Annotations

 This help page describes

-Structure of external annotations
+Structure of External Annotations

 External annotations can be provided as a directory tree, whose leaves are text files with extension .eea ("Eclipse External Annotations").
 In this structure, each directory corresponds to a Java package, and each .eea file corresponds to a Java type (class, interface etc.).